mlgordon/vpc/errors.md

 The public gateway currently is attached to one or more subnets.
 You must detach the public gateway from all subnets before you can delete it.

 ## rate_limit_exceeded
-**Message**: Too many requests
+**Message**: Too many requests within a short time.

-This message is returned if there are too many requests within a specified time interval.
+This error message is returned if too many requests are received within a specified time interval.
+Wait a while and try again.

 ## security_group_active_transactions
 **Message**: The interface cannot be attached or detached until the instance appears in Active state.

 Please try again once the instance becomes Active.
-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_already_attached
 **Message**: The interface is attached already.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_exists
 **Message**: The security group already exists.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_interfaces_attached
 **Message**: Cannot delete the security group while interfaces are attached.

 Be sure all interfaces are deleted.
-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_interfaces_per_sg_exceeded
 **Message**: Exceeded limit of interfaces per security group.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_last_security_group_is_default
 **Message**: The default security group cannot be removed when it is the only security group attached.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_limit_exceeded
 **Message**: Exceeded security group limit.

 You have attempted to create a new security group but are currently at your account quota.
 Evaluate your strategy for assigning instances to security groups.
 It is often possible to reduce the overall number of security groups by assigning multiple instances to the same security group.
 This will reduce the number of security groups, dropping you below your account quota.
 In rare cases, generally for large organizations, there is a need for expanding the quota.
-In this case, please [contact support](getting-help.html) to inquire if this is possible.
+In this case, please [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp) to inquire if this is possible.

 ## security_group_network_interface_not_active
 **Message**: The interface cannot be attached because it is not active.

 To apply security groups, the network interface must be active.
-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_not_attached
 **Message**: The interface is not attached.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_not_in_vpc
 **Message**: None

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_not_supported
 **Message**: Security groups are not supported in the target datacenter.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_order_bindings
 **Message**: Cannot delete the security group, it has pending orders.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_perm_denied
 **Message**: Incorrect permissions to change the security group.

 You may need to check your permissions and contact your administrator.
-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

+## security_group_port_max_less_than_port_min
+**Message**: TCP/UDP max port cannot be less than min port.

+The maximum port value cannot be less than the minimum port value.
+Specify a maximum port value that is larger than the minimum port value.

 ## security_group_port_range_both_or_neither
-**Message**: Port range must be unset, or both a minimum and maximum port must be set for `tcp` and `udp`.
+**Message**: Port range must be unset, or both a minimum and maximum port must be set for 'tcp' and 'udp'.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_port_range_invalid_protocol
-**Message**: A port range was specified with a protocol of `icmp`.
-A port range is only valid for a protocol of `tcp` or `udp`.
+**Message**: A port range was specified with a protocol of 'icmp'.
+A port range is only valid for a protocol of 'tcp' or 'udp'.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_remote_group_not_in_vpc
 **Message**: The remote group is not in the same VPC as this security group

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_remoting_rules
 **Message**: Cannot delete the security group while remoting rules are attached.

 Be sure to remove all remoting rules.
-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_remoting_rules_per_sg_exceeded
 **Message**: Exceeded limit of remoting rules per security group.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_rules_per_sg_exceeded
 **Message**: Exceeded limit of rules per security group.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_sgs_per_interface_exceeded
 **Message**: Exceeded limit of security groups per interface.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_type_code_invalid_protocol
-**Message**: An `icmp` type/code was given, but the requested protocol was not `icmp`.
-Set the protocol to `icmp` or specify a port range.
+**Message**: An 'icmp' type/code was given, but the requested protocol was not 'icmp'.
+Set the protocol to 'icmp' or specify a port range.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## security_group_vpc_default
 **Message**: Cannot delete the security group, it is the VPC default.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network/security-groups.html){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias) or the [Using Security Groups document](https://{DomainName}/docs/infrastructure/vpc-network?topic=vpc-network-updating-the-default-security-group-using-the-cli){: new_window}.

-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## service_manager_service_failure
 **Message**: None

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).

-## staticroute_conflict
-**Message**: None

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).

-## staticroute_invalid_CIDR
-**Message**: None

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).

-## staticroute_invalid_NextHop
-**Message**: None

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## subnet_acl_conflict
 **Message**: Cannot delete the network ACL, it is attached to a subnet.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## subnet_conflict
-**Message**: None
+**Message**: CIDR conflicts with existing Subnet in VPC.

+Run the GET /subnets API to retrieve all subnets in VPC.
+Make sure that the CIDR that you have provided is not being used by other subnets by checking the value of `ipv4_cidr_block`.

+If using the CLI, you can run `ibmcloud is subnets` and look at "Subnet CIDR" value for conflicts.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## subnet_not_empty
 **Message**: The subnet is not empty, please contact your administrator.